ekhlebus/ekhlebus/README.md

 - I build end-to-end pipelines for real-world biological data — from raw sequencing or imaging inputs to automated analysis and reporting
 - I apply machine learning to meaningful biomedical problems and patient-centered research
 - I thrive in multidisciplinary teams and enjoy mentoring junior scientists
 - Open to collaborations at the intersection of biology, data science, and healthcare

-Reach me at: **elkhlebus@gmail.com** or connect on **LinkedIn:** https://www.linkedin.com/in/eleonora-khlebus-5b3b1a183/

 My goal: **Turn complex biological data into actionable medical insight.**

+Reach me at: **elkhlebus@gmail.com**
+Let's connect on **LinkedIn:** https://www.linkedin.com/in/eleonora-khlebus-5b3b1a183/

 **Currently looking for:** DS / Bioinformatics / AI-in-Biology roles📫